kizniche/Mycodo/README.md

 * subversion
 * wget

-Note: v3.5 replaces mysql with sqlite
+Note: version 3.5 replaces mysql with sqlite

 <a name="license"></a>
 ## License